 The US cannabis market demands a constant, mammoth supply for retail sales, edible and concentrate production.
 And the demand for massive amounts of flower is likely to increase as more states allow medical patients and recreational consumers to legally purchase the plant.

-By 2026, BDSA predicts the legal US cannabis market will reach $41 billion in annual sales—roughly the size of the craft beer industry.
+By 2027, BDSA predicts the legal US cannabis market will reach $55 billion in annual sales.
 But with growing inconsistencies affecting quality and supply, the issue of a stable supply chain comes into question.

 “When I think about as an investor, supply chain becomes really important because when this becomes legal, and you have Diageo, or you have British tobacco want to come in, they’re going to want a consistent supply chain, and they’re going to want the companies that can enable them to have consistent products and brands,” Edelheit says.